Power diagrams and Morse Theory

+\begin{example} In figure \ref{fig:discMorse} we show a discrete Morse function.
+The values are indicated by numbers.
+Since they are choosen all different, we also can use them to indicate the faces.
+The critical faces are: \begin{itemize} \item 0-dimensional: 1,2,4,6,10,11; \item 1-dimensional: 3,5,14,15,16,17; \item 2-dimensional: 18 \end{itemize} Non critical faces occur in the following pairs: (8,9) and (12,13).\\ If one interchanges the labels 3 and 1 then we don't satisfy the definition of discrete Morse function.

-In case both numbers are zero for some $\beta\in\mathcal{T}$, $\beta$ is called \emph{critical}. \end{definition} Analogous to the case of a power diagram and its dual coherent triangulation, we can define a Morse poset of a discrete Morse function $h$ as the set of critical faces of $h$.
+\end{example} We define a Morse poset of a discrete Morse function $h$ as the set of critical faces of $h$.

-If the power diagram is in general position $\mathcal{T}$ is a simplicial complex.
+If the power diagram $\mathcal{T}$ is in general position then we know that it is a simplicial complex.
 Discrete Morse function on a simplicial complex have a very nice property, see lemma 2.6 in \cite{MR1612391}.
 If $\alpha$ is a face of $\beta$ and $\beta$ is a face of $\gamma$.
-Label the vertices:
+Label the vertices as follows:

 Because we are dealing with a simplicial complex there is another face between $\alpha$ and $\gamma$: $\delta=\{ P_1, \cdots ,P_k, P_{k+2} \}$:

 Let $f$ be a discrete Morse function on the simplicial complex.
 Suppose that $f(\alpha) \geq f(\beta) \geq f(\gamma)$, that is both \eqref{eq:22} and \eqref{eq:23} hold.
 We also have $f(\alpha) < f(\delta) < f(\gamma)$, or